lockss/lockss-rtd-manual/docs/index.rst

    Yes, you can configure your own Pywb instance to connect directly to the LOCKSS Repository Service, or you can use the included Pywb instance, or you might choose not to run Pywb at all.

 Can I replay Web content with my own OpenWayback instance?
-   The LOCKSS 2.0-alpha2 system does not run an embedded OpenWayback instance yet, but it is possible to configure your own OpenWayback instance to connect directly to the LOCKSS Repository Service. `Contact us <Contact Us>`_ for instructions.
+   The LOCKSS 2.0-alpha2 system does not run an embedded OpenWayback instance yet, but it is possible to configure your own OpenWayback instance to connect directly to the LOCKSS Repository Service. :ref:`Contact us <Contact Us>`_ for instructions.

 ----